sponticel/Get-Productive/README.md

 ## SWOT Analysis
 ### Strengths:
-I ahve a clear picture of what my app should look like.
+I have a clear picture of what my app should look like.
 After project 1 i know how to better get started which was my issue for the first project.
 I also know what lessons to refrences and what subjects I am weak in so I can focus on that early on.
 ### Weaknesses:
-I dont completely understand CRUD and I normally get stuck when setting up my forms on labs so I know I will struggle with this. luckliy because I struggle here I know what i need to refrence to help me.
+I dont completely understand CRUD and I normally get stuck when setting up my forms on labs so I know I will struggle with this. luckliy because I struggle here I know what I need to refrence to help me.
 ### Opportunities:
 I am able to strengthen the areas where I know I struggle based on past homeworks and labs.
 ### Threats: